lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 **Good LinkedIn teaser (honest authority):**
 > 73% of chatbots fail within the first month.
 >
-> At LolaBot, we've analyzed dozens of chatbot implementations.
+> At BizAI Agent, we've analyzed dozens of chatbot implementations.
 The patterns are clear:
 >
 > → Aggressive greetings (nobody likes a popup at 0.5 seconds)
 > → Asking for email before providing ANY value